pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 ### Consensus-based

 A protocol is a common language.
 Hence it seems to be a good thing to elaborate it jointly.
-Since these protocols hope to serve as a basis for an exchange-based economy, it is important that designers be warned of all foreseeable caveats.
+Since the protocols that come out of this project have to be secure against all sorts of attacks, and may eventually serve as a basis for an exchange-based economy, it is important that designers be warned of all foreseeable caveats.
 We believe that only a consensus-based design can provide this degree of awareness.

 Current needs
 -------------